 Address: 5615 Wolcott Drive, Kansas City, Kansas

-11 Wyandotte County Historical Museum
+14. Wyandotte County Historical Museum

 If you have Native American ancestry, visit the center's research archives.
-You'll find indexed historical photographs, obituaries, and marriage licenses along with troves of personal artifacts, like yearbooks and newspapers from the people of Wyandotte County.
+You'll find indexed historical photographs, obituaries, and marriage licenses, along with troves of personal artifacts, like yearbooks and newspapers from the people of Wyandotte County.

 Address: 631 N. 126th Street, Bonner Springs, Kansas

 It is almost impossible to pass through Kansas City without experiencing the hottest place in town at Spicin Foods.

-Original Juan Specialty Foods creates some of the spiciest concoctions, including "The Source," which is the world's hottest sauce that ranks at 7.1-million on the scoville scale.
+Spicin Foods creates some of the spiciest concoctions available on the market, including "The Source," which is the world's hottest sauce–it ranks at 7.1-million on the Scoville scale.
 In addition to hot sauces with artistic labels, the factory produces locally made sauces, marinades, dips, and other specialty food items.

 Address: 111 Southwest Boulevard, Kansas City, Kansas

 Map of Tourist Attractions in Kansas City, Kansas

 |Average minimum and maximum temperatures for Kansas City, KS in °C|